 - For more information about Dr. Michael L. Linenberger's clinical and research expertise, click here.

-When Linenberger isn’t taking care of patients, teaching, or conducting research, he and his wife, who is a family practitioner, enjoy traveling or just getting away together on kayaks.
+When he isn’t taking care of patients, teaching, or conducting research, Dr. Linenberger and his wife, who is a family practitioner, enjoy traveling and sea kayaking.